iamsorenl/Airline-Sentiment-Preprocessing-and-Modeling/README.md

 ### Current Limitations

-- **Dataset Imbalance**: The dataset has a high proportion of negative tweets, which skews classification performance.
+- **Dataset Imbalance**: The prevalence of negative sentiments impacts classifier performance.
-- **Neutral Sentiment Challenges**: Neutral tweets are harder to classify, given their overlap with positive and negative sentiments.
+- **Neutral Sentiment Challenges**: Neutral tweets are harder to classify due to overlaps with positive and negative sentiments.

 ### Future Work

-- **Advanced Models**: Incorporate Transformer-based models like BERT for improved performance.
+- **Advanced Models**: Experiment with Transformer-based models like BERT for enhanced accuracy.
-- **Automated Hyperparameter Tuning**: Implement grid or random search for parameter optimization.
+- **Hyperparameter Optimization**: Use grid or random search for better parameter tuning.
-- **Dynamic Cleaning Pipelines**: Adjust cleaning actions based on tweet characteristics for better preprocessing.
+- **Adaptive Cleaning Pipelines**: Tailor preprocessing steps to tweet characteristics for improved results.

 ---

-This project highlights the importance of preprocessing and modeling decisions in sentiment classification tasks.
+This project highlights the importance of preprocessing and analytical techniques in sentiment classification, emphasizing the balance between noise reduction and context preservation.

+---